Find Cheap Auto Insurance Quotes in Your Area

 The bill of sale should show the following:

 - Names and addresses of buyer and seller

 - Notation of any conditions or guarantees on the car.
-In the vast majority of private sales, the proper notation would read "sold as is."
-This indicates that the seller is making no guarantees or warranties, and the buyer understands this fact.
+In the vast majority of private sales, the proper notation would read "sold as is".
+This means that the seller makes no guarantees or warranties, and the buyer understands this fact.